Skip to main content

 State

-The pipeline state is a Python dictionary which lives alongside your data; you can store values in it and, on next pipeline run, request them back.
+The pipeline state is a Python dictionary that lives alongside your data; you can store values in it and, on the next pipeline run, request them back.

 @dlt.resource(write_disposition="append")